14 Climate 14 Climate

 We subsequently sketch global carbon emissions in the Current Path forecast or likely development trajectory and analyse Africa’s future role as a carbon emitter.
 For more information about the modelling platform used for our scenarios, the energy module and how carbon emissions are calculated, please see About this Site.

-We proceed with discussing the impacts of climate change on Africa.
+We then proceed with discussing the impacts of climate change on Africa.
 The continent historically contributed little to the climate crisis, yet now bears a disproportionate burden of its effects.
 Drastic climate change mitigation actions are needed to manage a globally depleting carbon budget.
 Africa is already significantly impacted by climate change, and faces challenges from natural disasters and socio-economic issues despite its historically low contribution to global carbon emissions.
 The continent's rapid urbanization and energy inefficiencies are leading to an increase in fossil fuel dependency, with South Africa, Egypt, Nigeria, and Algeria being the primary emitters.
 Carbon emissions from land use, particularly from agriculture and deforestation, are on the rise as the population grows.
 Growth also drives an increased demand for water, underscoring the need for effective management and policies.
 Concerns about the EU Carbon Border Adjustment Mechanism highlight the potential negative impacts on African economies, emphasizing the importance of equitable carbon strategies.

 Having assessed the current picture and likely challenges, we turn to scenarios to model and compare potential future developments.
 Our forecasting unfolds in three steps: